Cheap things to do in NYC

 Advertising

 Searching for great things to do near the High Line?
-The beautiful, one-of-a-kind park attracts locals and tourists with its scenic views and greenery.
-Now running a span of 22 blocks (about 1.5 miles), the High Line is located near plenty of fun-having spots.
+The beautiful, one-of-a-kind park attracts locals and tourists with its stunning scenic views and lush urban greenery.
+Now spanning 22 blocks (approximately 1.5 miles), the High Line is situated near numerous entertainment spots.

-Grab lunch at Chelsea Market, peruse some of the best Chelsea art galleries, or stroll over to one of the other best NYC Parks—Hudson River Park.
-You're also close enough to discover Hudson Yards and Manhattan West.
+Grab lunch at Chelsea Market, peruse some of the best Chelsea art galleries or stroll over to one of the other best NYC Parks—Hudson River Park and Little Island.
+You’re also close enough to discover Hudson Yards and Manhattan West.
 There are many options to choose from, but here are our top suggestions.

 RECOMMENDED: Full guide to the High Line in NYC